Computer Science students have access to many resources outside the regular classroom. You can:

 - receive free peer tutoring in introductory courses;

-- be mentored one-on-one by a mathematics faculty member;
+- be mentored one-on-one by a computer science faculty member;

 - become involved in faculty research;

-- enroll in specialized mathematics courses through cross-registration with Carnegie Mellon University and the University of Pittsburgh, two world-renowned research institutions;
+- enroll in specialized computer science courses through cross-registration with Carnegie Mellon University and the University of Pittsburgh, two world-renowned research institutions;

 For details on these and other resources, see the following Math/CS Department information pages.